 How to grow foxgloves

-Foxgloves look most effective grown in clumps.
-They are tall and imposing.
-Even though Foxgloves are tall, it is unnecessary to stake them an ideal easy plant.
-The common foxglove is often pink as in the image centre, pure white or white with purple specks, image left, but there are also some variations such as the Excelsior Hybrids (RHS Merit) which come in a variety of pastel shades and apricot illustrated above right 'Sutton's Apricot'.
-A bonus when growing Foxgloves is that they are attractive to bees and pollinators (more ideas for plants which are bee and butterfly friendly)
+The common foxglove is usually pink as in the left image, or pure white or white with purple specks.
+New popular variations include the Excelsior Hybrids (RHS Merit) which come in a variety of pastel shades and apricot illustrated above right 'Sutton's Apricot'. (more ideas for plants which are bee and butterfly friendly)

 Foxgloves are easy to grow